wiledal/vanilla-bean/readme.md

 Some of us favor `vanilla`, since anyone with `js` experience can understand it without having to watch a "Hello World" tutorial.
 However, it can be daunting for companies to take over an existing codebase written this way, since the code is "undocumented" and "lacking community support".

-An app written with `Vanilla Bean` structure can be understood just by looking at the source, and would look familiar to devs heavily invested in frameworks.
+An app written with `Vanilla Bean` structure can be understood just by looking at the source, and would look familiar to devs invested in frameworks.

+`Vanilla Bean` is very abstract and applies constraints only so that you don't have to think twice about where to put your code.

 TL;DR:
-framework structure good, vanilla structure random spaghetti, `vanilla bean` structure yay!
+framework structure good, vanilla structure (possibly) random spaghetti, `vanilla bean` structure good!

 ## Contents
 1. [Coding standards](#1-coding-standards)